 1. Incorporating Social Media

-Social media integration is central to many digital strategies these days, and digital menu boards are no different.
+Social media integration is central to many marketing strategies these days, and digital menu boards are no different.
 In the seventh annual Social Media Marketer’s Industry Report, 92% of marketers agree that social media is a critical component of business marketing.

 Social media allows real-time user-brand interaction leading to benefits for the brand in question.
 Such integration in digital menu boards can take many forms, including:

 - RSS feeds that continually update with user posts, tweets, or social mentions.
-These posts will make the digital menu board lively and reduce perceived wait times by distracting/entertaining customers as they wait in line.
+These posts will make the board lively and reduce perceived wait times by distracting/entertaining customers as they wait in line.